 Now before we get started on what you should avoid when buying a pontoon boat, let’s take a quick look as to why you should even invest in a pontoon boat in general.

 This is important to note because when people see pontoon boats or when they rent one for the weekend, they almost fall in love with the idea of a pontoon boat.
-However, buying one is no small investment.
+However, buying one is no small investment, pontoon boat owners know that it comes with a whole set of new issues to deal with.
 In fact, let’s find out how much an average pontoon boat costs.

 According to a great article by Better Boat, prices for pontoon boats vary greatly but the ballpark prices are between $18,000 and $60,000.
 That is quite the range, right?
 However, no matter how you look at it, even on the “cheaper” side of the spectrum, you are still looking at paying $18,000.
 And that is not even including tax!